Volunteer and Intern in Nepal

 Where You Will Live in Nepal with Projects Abroad

 Projects Abroad Nepal is based in the bustling city of Kathmandu – a city full of jostling crowds, rickety bullock carts, and noisy auto-rickshaws.
-Most of our volunteer placements are located here too, although some are located in more rural areas of the Kathmandu valley.
-We also have Medical and Care placements in the lowlands area of Chitwan, and a Conservation project in Ghandruk.
+The point of contact for volunteers on all projects and our local staff is in the Kathmandu Prince Hotel.
+Most of our volunteer placements are located in the city too, although some are located in more rural areas.
+We also have Medical and Care placements in the lowlands area of Chitwan, and a Conservation Project in Ghandruk.

-While some volunteers in Nepal live in hostels, most volunteers live with host families.
+While some volunteers in Nepal live in a hotel, most volunteers live with host families.
 Certain host families welcome up to four volunteers into their home, and you will usually share a room with one other volunteer.